 “It was speculated that a bedbug would go to any harborage in an attempt to hide.
 However, these colour experiments show that bedbugs do not hide in just any harborage.
-Rather, they will select a harborage based on its colour when moving in the light,” lead author, Dr. Corraine McNeill, explained in a statement.
+Rather, they will select a harborage based on its colour when moving into the light,” lead author, Dr Corraine McNeill, explained in a statement.

-Their guess was that the insects would gravitate towards the colour red, because it’s the same shade as blood, which they feed on.
+They guessed that the insects would gravitate towards the colour red because it’s the same shade as blood, which they feed on.
 They were spot on, but their reasoning changed.

 “After doing the study, we think they preferred red colours is because bedbugs themselves appear red, so they go to these harborages because they want to be with other bedbugs,” McNeill explained.

 They avoided yellow and green, too.
 The scientists say it may be because these colours resemble brightly lit areas.

 These are significant findings, especially to those who are developing bedbug traps, the researchers say.

 Pairing red with things like pheromones and carbon dioxide – which also attract bedbugs – could be a food tactic, they suggest.

 But don’t rule out red and black from your wardrobe just yet.

 “I think that would be stretching the results a little too much … I don’t know how far I would go to say don’t get a red suitcase or red sheets, but the research hasn’t been done yet, so we can’t rule that out completely,” McNeill said.

 It’s the first study to consider bedbugs’ colour preferences – and it almost didn’t happen.
 The researchers initially joked that bedbugs don’t see or use colour.